michael-kip/Estate-Movers/README.md

 ## Contact & License Information
 Estate Movers © 2021.
 All Rights Reserved.

+The software agreement provides legally binding guidelines for the use and distribution of the software.
+It defines and protects the rights of the parties involved.
 Permission is hereby granted by the athors for the use of the above software by any third party at no costs.
+No restrictions have been imposed on the above software.
 The software is provided in the condition of as it is and the author is not liable to any damage to a third party arising from the use of the above software.